 You may see such an error message which will prevent you from creating or even dropping collections.
 So you won’t be able to replicate the latest data.

 You will need to delete large Mongo collections to free up space before they can be re-imported.
 Follow this guide on how to delete them, and ensure that Mongo honours their removal.

 dev$ sudo ncdu /var/lib/mongodb

-You can re-run the replication but skip non-Mongo imports, like MySQL if it’d already succesfully imported.
+You can re-run the replication but skip non-Mongo imports like MySQL if it’s already successfully imported.
 Use

 For example, to run an import but skip MySQL and Elasticsearch:

 dev$ ./replicate-data-local.sh -q -e -d backups/2017-06-08 -s

 Broken AWS connection